-The results; Group 1 had increased their aerobic system (cardiovascular), but showed little or no results for their anaerobic system (muscle).
-Group 2 showed much more increase in their aerobic system than Group 1, and increased their anaerobic system by 28 percent.
+The results; Group 1 had increased their aerobic system (cardiovascular) but showed little or no results for their anaerobic system (muscle).
+Group 2 showed a much more increase in their aerobic system than Group 1 and increased their anaerobic system by 28 percent.

 In conclusion, high-intensity interval training has more impact on both the aerobic and anaerobic systems.

 Tabata training is a timed style of HIIT training that lasts for a total of four minutes, structured something like this…

 - Perform 20 seconds of high-intensity exercise, as hard as you can, for the entire 20 seconds.

 - Rest for 10 seconds.

 - Repeat this for a total of 8 rounds (this equals 4 minutes).